School code: 3962

 Will I receive academic credit?

-In addition to the one-hour Spanish Immersion Program course (SPA 367), students may receive up to seven additional hours of transferable academic credit upon passing classes at the Universidad Complutense de Madrid.
+In addition to the one-hour Spanish Immersion Program course (SPA 367), students may receive six hours of transferable academic credit upon successfully passing classes at the Universidad Complutense de Madrid.
 See the Spanish Program Coordinator for additional information about academic credit.

 Where will I travel during the Spanish Immersion Program?

-Students will have the opportunity to visit local museums, sites, and cultural attractions in the evenings.
-The program will also include optional weekend excursions at additional cost to locations such as Segovia, Toledo, Grenanda, and Asturias.
+Students will have the opportunity to visit local museums, sites, and cultural attractions in and around Madrid in the evenings.
+The program will also include weekend excursions to locations such as Segovia, Toledo, Grenada, and Asturias.

 How will I access money in Spain?

-Students are encouraged to obtain an ATM card or credit card that allows withdrawals to obtain money while studying abroad.
+To access money while studying abroad, students are encouraged to obtain an debit or credit card that allows ATM withdrawals.
 We do not recommend that participants carry U.S. cash to exchange overseas.

 How does the FHU Abroad Office address safety concerns?